DiamondLightSource/pymalcolm/docs/intro.rst

     [EPICS] -right-> [HDF File] : frame data
     [EPICS] -down-> [Motor Controller]: motion trajectory

-Malcolm was created to do continuous scanning, and the diagram above shows how Diamond uses it, but it can also be used in other ways:
+Malcolm was developed for continuous scanning and the diagram above shows how Diamond uses it, but it can also be used in other ways:

 * As a library that can be used in continuous scanning scripts without acting